-(30) USET will exercise management oversight and provide assurance to the Vice-Chancellor and President and to the SRAC that UQ's governance, risk management and compliance controls and culture are adequate and effective.
+(30) The role of USET in this area will exercise management oversight and provide assurance to the Vice-Chancellor and President and to the SRAC that UQ's governance, risk management and compliance controls and culture are adequate and effective.
 This includes oversight of UQ's Health, Safety and Wellness framework, including the management of health and safety risks and assurance programs.